github/docs/content/actions/quickstart.md

 ### Creating your first workflow

 1. From your repository on {% data variables.product.prodname_dotcom %}, create a new file in the `.github/workflows` directory named `github-actions-demo.yml`.
-For more information, see "[Creating new files](/github/managing-files-in-a-repository/creating-new-files)."
+For more information, see "[Creating new files](/github/managing-files-in-a-repository/creating-new-files)." intrior in my option mobile laed to off option pixal
 2. Copy the following YAML contents into the `github-actions-demo.yml` file:
     {% raw %}
     ```yaml{:copy}